Plastic materials

 Methacrylate

 It is even more transparent than polycarbonate.
-From 10 to 20 times more resistant to impact than glass, it is resistant to weathering and ultraviolet radiation.
+10 to 20 times more impact resistant than glass, it resists weathering and ultraviolet radiation.

 It is used to make fiber optics, signs, displays, aquariums, works of art, etc.

-They don't melt once molded.
-If the temperature rises a lot, they degrade without melting, just like wood.
+They do not melt once manufactured.
+If the temperature increases too much, they degrade without melting, just like wood.

 It was the first synthetic plastic, created in 1907.
-It can be molded as it hardens as it solidifies.
+It can be melted and molded during manufacturing, but once solidified it cannot be melted again.

 Melamine